Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ### Removing socket contents

-* You can now remove any item socket contents while preserving said content using Larzuk's Mallus
+* You can now remove any item socket contents while preserving said content using Larzuk's Mallus (item sold by Larzuk in any act for 250k gold)
 * Larzuk’s Malus + Socketed Item = Used item with socket contents removed (preserves the contents)